 Our Six Week Complete Course covers everything you need in order to open a taxidermy business and take on anything that comes through your door!
-Due to it’s popularity, the complete course is offered 3 times per year.
+The complete course is offered a minimum of 3 times per year.
 After completing this course, you will have the skills needed to guarantee your work for life.

-For clarification on the what each of these courses include, please see full descriptions below.
+For clarification on the what this course includes, please see full description below.

 Six Week Complete Taxidermy Course

 240 Clock Hours – $6,295.00 (Click here for class dates)

 Our six week course is a complete, well rounded class for those who wish to learn all the skills of a successful commercial taxidermist.
 This course includes all of the individual specialties in taxidermy (gameheads, lifesize, rugs, birds, & fish).
 In addition, a wide variety of habitat techniques and other topics are taught throughout the course, as outlined below.

 Requirements: During the six week full course, you will mount two competition level gameheads (deer/antelope sizes), one lifesize mammal (our choice of fox, raccoon, fisher, mink, etc.), one open mouth rug (fox, coyote, raccoon, etc.), one rooster pheasant, one drake mallard, one cold water fish, one warm water fish, and one fiberglass reproduction (See photo right).
 You will also complete a variety of beautiful habitat bases for many of your class projects.
 Your completed showroom mounts, as well as your habitat bases and tools, are all yours to keep when you leave.